vilkoos/my_data_analyst_portfolio/md/500_where_I_am_now.md

 To do the extracting you have to know a lot about computer science and mathematics.
 But to know what counts as knowledge - first and above all else - you have to have subject matter expertise.
 Hence, subject matter knowledge like Business, Medicine or Engineering is the biggest skill a data scientist should have.

+(10) David Taylor, [battle-of-data-science-venn-diagrams](http://www.prooffreader.com/2016/09/battle-of-data-science-venn-diagrams.html), on www.proofreader.com